apache/maven-site/content/markdown/tools/mvnup.md

 under the License.
 -->

-The Maven Update Tool (`mvnup`) helps you to upgrade your project's (`pom.xml`) files to Maven 4.
+The Maven Upgrade Tool (`mvnup`) helps you to upgrade your project's (`pom.xml`) files to Maven 4.

 *Notes*:

 - The article does not cover Maven 4 features.
   For a full list of those, please have a look at the [What's new in Maven 4?](./whatsnewinmaven4.html) article.
 - This article assumes that the reader is aware of the difference between a Build POM and a Consumer POM.
-  The Maven Update Tool only affects the Build POM of your project.
+  The Maven Upgrade Tool only affects the Build POM of your project.
   A brief description is included in the Maven 4 article mentioned in the previous bullet point.

 <!--MACRO{toc|fromDepth=2}-->